kan01234/post/_posts/2024-09-17-iot-log-retrieval.md

 **Processor and Storage:**

 The processor consumes messages from the queue, potentially processing them further.
-It then stores the log chunks, maintaining their chronological order, in either:
+It then reassembles the log chunks into complete log files, maintaining their chronological order.
+These reassembled log files are then stored in either:

-- S3: For cost-effective and scalable storage, especially for simpler log retrieval scenarios.
+    S3: For cost-effective and scalable storage, especially for simpler log retrieval scenarios.
-- Text Search Engine: For advanced search, filtering, and analytics capabilities.
+    Text Search Engine: For advanced search, filtering, and analytics capabilities.

 #### S3 Folder Strcuture